Is Overwatch 2 a full sequel, and will it be a separate purchase?

-Overwatch 2, revealed at BlizzCon 2019, has been both an exciting prospect for fans of the first game and a point of contention and confusion in the community.
-Following the game’s announcement, Blizzard was not too clear on their intent with the title, and between that weekend and BlizzConline 2021, they have been reticent on the project.
-So what exactly is Overwatch 2?
+Overwatch 2 has been an exciting prospect for fans of the first game and a point of contention and confusion in the community.
+What exactly is Overwatch 2?
 DLC?
 An expansion?
 And is it actually a full-blown sequel or Overwatch 1.5?
 With all past additions to Overwatch being free, will players need to pay for Overwatch 2?
-All this time later, we finally have answers to what to expect from Overwatch 2.

 Overwatch 2 is a dedicated sequel